I am interested organizational commitment, the role of emotions in the workplace, and various factors that influence the replicability of studies.

 Emotions in the Workplace.

 Emotions are a key factor governing how individuals behave at both work and home.
 I am particularly interested in how various models of affect create different predictions for workplace behaviours.

 Psychology is currently experiencing what some have called a 'crisis of confidence' due to the problems associated with replicating findings.
 I am interested in exploring the methodological factors that influence this issue.

-Stanley, D.J., & Spence, J.R. (in press).
-Expectations for replications: What are yours?
+Stanley, D.J., & Spence, J.R.
+(2014).
+Expectations for replications: Are yours realistic?
 Perspectives on Psychological Science

 Meyer, J.P., Stanley, D.J., Jackson, T.A., McInnis, K.J., Maltin, E.R., & Sheppard, L. (2012).
 Affective, normative, and continuance commitment levels across cultures: A meta-analysis.
 Journal of Vocational Behavior, 80(2)

 Stanley, D.J., Allen, N.J., Williams, H.M., Ross, S.J.
 (2011).
 Examining workgroup diversity effects: Does playing by the (group-retention) rules help or hinder?
 Behavior Research Methods